AG6GR/big-red-button/README.md

 Taking root from an impulse buy of a 10 cm large red arcade button during a clearance sale, this project is a simple Electric Imp-powered IoT button that posts to popular messaging platforms like Slack and GroupMe.
 The first iteration was thrown together during HackPrinceton Fall 2016, and posted messages to the "random" channel of the HackPrinceton Slack group.
 After the hackathon, the button was repurposed to serve as a kind of IoT dinner bell for the Brown Co-op at Princeton University, sending a message to the co-op GroupMe when dinner was ready.

 ## Hardware
-The hardware for the button centered around an Electric Imp <a target="_blank" href="https://electricimp.com/docs/hardware/resources/reference-designs/april/"> April development board</a> and a 10 cm illuminated red arcade button from <a target="_blank" href="https://www.adafruit.com/product/1185">Adafruit</a>.
+The hardware for the button centered on an Electric Imp <a target="_blank" href="https://electricimp.com/docs/hardware/resources/reference-designs/april/"> April development board</a> and a 10 cm illuminated red arcade button from <a target="_blank" href="https://www.adafruit.com/product/1185">Adafruit</a>.
 The setup was powered from a single 9V battery, with a NPN transistor used to control the button's light.

 Taking a conservative estimate of 50mA at 3.3V for the imp001's power usage, the majority of the power consumed by the device comes from the LED in the button, which draws about 10mA at 9V.
 Thus, with a 600mAh 9V battery, the button could run continuously for well over 20 hours on a single 9V battery.
 In practice, code was added to place the imp in sleep mode after a certain run time, and the button is unlikely to be used for more than a few seconds every day.
 If we assume the device is run for a minute per day every day, the battery would need to be changed about once every 1200 days or 3 and a quarter years.